 Place a protector next to the patient.

-For example, in the case accommodation:
+For example, in case placements:

 Turn the patient so that he is not lying on his arm;